wilbaker/VFSForGit/CONTRIBUTING.md

   Any exceptions that result from programmer error (e.g. `ArgumentNullException`) should be caught as early in the development process as possible.
 Avoid `catch` statements that would hide these errors (e.g. `catch(Exception)`) and make them more difficult to during the development process.

+  The only exception to this rule is for [unhandled exceptions in background threads](#bgexceptions)

 - *Do not use exceptions for normal control flow*

   Prefer to write code that avoids exceptions being thrown (e.g. the `TryXXX` pattern).
 There are performance costs to using exceptions for control flow, and in VFS4G we most frequently need to address errors as soon as the happen (something that exceptions make easier to avoid).